-Note about equality, diversity and inclusion
+Note about Equality, Diversity and Inclusion

-As part of our Equality, Diversity and Inclusion (EDI) Policy, we encourage applicants from of all areas of the community.
+As part of our Equality, Diversity and Inclusion (EDI) Policy, we encourage applications from of all areas of the community.

 This includes, but is not limited to, any of the characteristics in the list below.
 It also includes initiatives that deliver equitable opportunities or outcomes for everyone involved.